sergiolealdev/funnyNumbers/readme.md

 # Funny Numbers

-Ionic2 and Angular2 game based in numbers
+Ionic2 and Angular2 game based in numbers.